-- 2 Copy the following JAR files to your remote server:

-- pdfserver.jar

-- bforeport.jar

-- xalan.jar

-- 3 Open the following directory:

-'''

-<alphabloxAnalytics_dir>/bin/

-'''

-4 Copy the batch file to the remote server.

-'''

-StartPDFReportServer.bat for Windows systems

-'''

-'''

-StartPDFReportServer.sh for UNIX systems

-'''

-- 5 Edit the batch file to make any required modifications, such as class paths or port numbers. - 6 Run the batch file.
-The remote PDF processor should now be available. - 7 To use it with your Alphablox Analytics applications, follow the steps in the next section to configure Alphablox Analytics to use the remote server.
+- Open the following directory: <db2alphablox_dir>/lib/ - 2.
+Copy the following JAR files to your remote server: - pdfserver.jar - bforeport.jar - xalan.jar - 3.
+Open the following directory: - <db2alphablox dir>/bin/ - 4.
+Copy the batch file to the remote server. - StartPDFReportServer.bat for Windows systems - StartPDFReportServer.sh for Linux and UNIX systems - 5.
+Edit the batch file to make any required modifications, such as class paths or port numbers. - 6.
+Run the batch file.
+The remote PDF processor should now be available. - 7.
+To use it with your DB2 Alphablox applications, follow the steps in the next section to configure DB2 Alphablox to use the remote server.